kathirmeyyappan/edge-detector/README.md

 # Edge Detection From the Ground Up

 Shown below is a gif that has been run through my twist on the famous Canny edge detector.
-Read more to see details about my unique implementation which uses the edge gradient theta value to construct a heat map which shows edge orientation.
+Read more to see details about my unique implementation which uses the edge gradient theta value to construct a heat map which superimposes color (corresponding to edge orientation/slope) onto the Canny edge detected image.
 <p align="center">
   <br>
   <img src="readme_screenshots/haikyuu_header.gif" alt="Haikyuu Header GIF">